-We plan to manufacture zetomipzomib and placebo in larger quantities in connection with our PALIZADE trial and future development strategies.
+We plan to manufacture zetomipzomib and placebo in support of our PALIZADE trial and future development strategies.
 In the fourth quarter 2022, we conducted a scale up GMP manufacturing run of zetomipzomib that did not meet the quality standards for use in our clinical trials.
-We believe our existing supply of zetomipzomib will allow us to initiate the PALIZADE trial and PORTOLA trial, and we are planning to continue manufacturing activities to increase our clinical supply of zetomipzomib for these trials.
+We believe our existing supply of zetomipzomib will allow us to initiate the PALIZADE trial and PORTOLA trial, and we are continuing manufacturing activities to increase our clinical supply of zetomipzomib for these trials.
 However, if planned or future manufacturing of zetomipzomib fails to meet the quality standards for use in our clinical trials, or the active drug substance does not meet our quality specifications, it could impact our timelines and limit our development strategy.